Education Research Current Organisation and Cooperation NL

 Please refer to your official admissions decision email for the conditions of your admission and any applicable deadlines.
 Make sure to read all information carefully and make a concrete plan and timeline for yourself on how to meet the remaining conditions.

-On this page you can find a list of steps which will guide you through the process of completing your enrolment and arrangement of practical matters (e.g. registration with the municipality, a General Practitioner or insurance).
+You may find the step-by-step checklist useful that can be found on this page.
+It will guide you through the process of completing your enrolment and arrangement of practical matters (e.g. registration with the municipality, a General Practitioner or insurance).

-It doesn’t matter what your question is, the answer can probably be found in the Getting Started guide!
+It doesn’t matter what your question is, the answer can probably be found in the International Onboarding Guide!

 On this accommodation webpage you can find more information about what accommodation we offer, the application process and current situation of Amsterdam housing market.